ajtrowell/shared_julia_depot/readme.md

 ./agent_julia_sandbox/scripts/depot/bootstrap_depot.sh
 ```

-This installs the packages listed under `[packages]` in `agent_julia_sandbox/packages.toml` into `.agent_julia_depot`, and mirrors the host Juliaup metadata/binaries into `.agent_juliaup_depot`.
+This installs the packages listed under `[packages]` in `agent_julia_sandbox/packages.toml` into `.agent_julia_depot`, mirrors the host Juliaup metadata/binaries into `.agent_juliaup_depot`, and prewarms the cached Julia toolchain by running the Juliaup launcher once.
 Adjust the versions in the TOML or update your host Juliaup installation before running the bootstrap step.

 ## Provision a Julia project
 Provision an existing project (e.g. `/path/to/project`) with the prepared depot and agent scripts.
 Run one of the setup helpers from the repository root: